Satyam1923/Spring-Music-Player/README.md

 ```

 ### For backend
-1. Change to backend folder
+1. Navigate to the backend folder
 ```sh
 cd backend
 ```